Alex079/vscode-avr-helper/README.md

 Displayed as `Build`

 This item triggers make of a currently open folder or a folder of currently displayed file.
 There are three options:
-- build: compile, link, display ELF information
+- build: compile, link, disassemble, display ELF information
 - clean: remove the build output
 - scan: list all C/C++ files which will be used for build